enzeberg/tonzhon-music/README.md

     npm run build
     # Start the server
     npm run server
-Open `http://localhost:8080` to visit the page that uses the production build.
+Open `http://localhost:8081` to visit the page that uses the production build.

 ## Client-side development
     # Start webpack dev server
     npm start
+Open `http://localhost:3000` for desktop, and `http://localhost:3000/m` for mobile.

 ## API from others
 <ul>